 Koreans believe that if you move on certain days of the month, that evil spirits will follow you to your new place.
 According to folklore, the ghosts will be prevented from heading into the heavens if you block them with your moving activities on certain days.

 Luckily, there is a calendar that will help you choose the right dates to keep your new pad spirit-free.
-Follow this calendar and stay away from any day that has “손없는날”written on it.
+Follow this calendar and add “손없는날” (evil spirit-free day) to your flash cards,손 means evil spirit.
+Stay away from days with“손없는날” written on it!

 2. Fan Death